oracle-livelabs/security/data-safe/prepare-environment/prepare-environment.md

 8. From the drop-down list, select the user for this workshop, and then click **Add**.

-    The user account is listed as a group member.
+    The user is listed as a group member.

 ## Task 4: Create an IAM policy for the user group